DezziDez/Thread-the-TTRPG/src/site/notes/Core Rules/Chapter 6 ~ Areas and Maps/Ranges.md

 Distances greater than Away can easily be created for settings that might have weapons or situations that allows Characters to be targeted at extreme distances.
 ## Close, Rank 0
 Close Range is anything that is within direct reach of another [[Core Rules/Chapter 2 ~ Foundations/Characters\|Character]].
-This is generally one or two [[Draft 2/Chapter 6 ~ Maps and Areas/Steps\|Steps]] away depending on the situation.
+This is generally one or two [[Core Rules/Chapter 6 ~ Areas and Maps/Steps\|Steps]] away depending on the situation.

 >[!Note]
 >One Step away would be directly next to the Character.